BlackPearlOrigin/blackpearlorigin/README.md

 ## What is the current state of the project?

-PBP is currently in early Beta stages and its overall functionality is very limited.
+PBP is currently in beta.
 You can check [the to-do list](https://github.com/orgs/ProjectBlackPearl/projects/3) to see what features are planned or currently in development.

 ## How can I contribute?